Close Menu

 Parents

-Each of our residence halls is overseen by a resident director (RD).
-These staff members are full-time professional employees.
-They, and the student resident assistants (RAs), are trained in student development, in ways to build a strong community, in counseling, and in conflict mediation.
-Other student leaders include small-group coordinators (SGC), medics, cultural-diversity advocates (CDA), and residence hall senators.
-To learn more about these positions, click here.
+Each of our living areas is overseen by an area coordinator (AC).
+These staff members are full-time professional employees and they live on campus alongside students.
+They, and the student resident assistants (RAs), are trained in student development, in ways to build a strong community, including students, listening, connecting students to resources, and in conflict mediation.
+Other student leaders include campus ministry coordinators (CMCs) and residence hall senators.
+To learn more about these positions, click here

 You may notice some differences in your student as he/she negotiates the transition to college.
 To find out more about what your son or daughter is experiencing at Whitworth University, consider attending the parent programs during Orientation Weekend and/or Parents' Weekend (which usually takes place in October).